CompuTec/computec-docs/docs/wms/administrator-guide/barcode-scanning/overview.md

 ## Barcode Scanner Simulator

-For testing barcode scanning, you can use a dedicated application: [WMS Scanning Simulator](./wms-scanning-simulator.md).
+For testing barcode scanning, you can use a dedicated application: [CompuTec WMS Scanning Simulator](./wms-scanning-simulator.md).

 ---